 - Climate Zone 6 – 68

-Produced by Brent Ursenbach, Salt Lake County Planning & Development Services with funding from the Utah Governor’s Office of Energy Development, Dominion Energy and Rocky Mountain Power.
+Produced and updated by Brent Ursenbach, West Coast Code Consultants, Inc. supported by NEXANT, with funding from the Utah Governor’s Office of Energy Development, Dominion Energy and Rocky Mountain Power.